KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/I2C.md

 This class is a simplfied interface for the i2c peripheral.
 All Basic functions used in the project are implemented here.
 The implementaion is designed to be blocking.
+You can find a ready to run project [here](../../Demos/F469/F469_MultiExample/README.md).

 ## Content
 - [Features](#features)